mohan-chinnappan-n/FSCConfigUI/lwc-notes/datatable/lic/lic.md

 }
 ```

-### How to setup alerts sing Batch Apex and System.scheduleBatch
+### How to setup alerts using Batch Apex and System.scheduleBatch
 - Note this is sample code, optimize, customize it as needed
 ```java
 global class LicAlert implements Database.Batchable<sObject>, Database.Stateful{